CALM Command Line Interface (CLI)

 Options:

---domain <domain>: (required) The target domain.--control-id <id>: (required) The numeric control ID.-c, --calm-hub-url <url>: URL to the CALM Hub instance.-f, --format <format>: Output format βjson(default) orpretty.
+--domain <domain>: (required) The target domain.--control-name <controlName>: (required) The control name.-c, --calm-hub-url <url>: URL to the CALM Hub instance.-f, --format <format>: Output format βjson(default) orpretty.
+Theprettyformat renders results as an ASCII table with columns NAME, ID, and DESCRIPTION.

-####Push a control configuration version
+Push a control configuration versionβ

-calm hub push control-configuration my-control-configuration.json \
+calm hub push control-configuration my-control-configuration.json -c http://localhost:8080

 Options: